YouPers/yp-backend/README.md

 is executing "grunt jshint", "grunt test"

     grunt server
+runs the server, watches all files, restarts a server on filechange on localhost:8000

+    grunt test
+Starts a server, runs the testsuite once, and stops the server.
+Used by continuous integration.

+    grunt testdebug
+Only runs the testsuite once, expects a running server on port 8000, useful when running a server with a running debugger in the IDE

+    grunt servertest
-for test driven development, watches all files, starts a server on localhost:8000 and restarts server when needed Also reexecutes all tests as soon as a file changes.
-Test are executed on temporary server on localhost:3000
+for TDD, starts a server and runs the testsuite, then watches all files an restarts server when needed and reruns testsuite whenever changes occur

-    node app.js
-Run the server locally

 ## Continuous Deployment to Heroku: